astronomer/docs/learn/intro-to-airflow.md

 - Using the open-source [**Astro CLI**](https://docs.astronomer.io/astro/cli/get-started-cli) to run Airflow locally.
 The Astro CLI is the easiest way to create a local Airflow instance running in [Docker](https://www.docker.com/) and is free to use for everyone.
 - Using [**Astro**](https://astronomer.io/try-astro) to run Airflow in production.
 Astro is a fully-managed SaaS application for data orchestration that helps teams write and run data pipelines with Apache Airflow at any level of scale.
 A free trial is available.

-All Airflow installations include the mandatory Airflow components as part of their infrastructure: the webserver, the scheduler, the database, and the executor.
+All Airflow installations include the mandatory Airflow components as part of their infrastructure: the webserver, scheduler, database, and executor.
 See [Airflow components](airflow-components.md) for more information.

 ## Airflow concepts